 10 pounds of ice

 Ok pay close attention.
-What follows is a very complex set of instructions to make brine.
-These are advanced techniques like boiling water and dumping ingredients into a pot.
+This is a very complex set of instructions with advanced techniques like boiling water and dumping ingredients into a pot.

 Step one: Fill a large stockpot with ½ gallon of water and bring to a boil.

 Next: Throw all the remaining ingredients except the ice in the pot.

 Next: Cut the heat and stir until the salt and sorghum have dissolved in the water.